 The petitioning was successful and on 6 June 1906, Homebush Municipal Council was incorporated by proclamation of the NSW Governor.
 At the time of the incorporation, the area measured 600 acres with 6 and half miles of streets with a population of 548 people, 90 houses and 170 ratepayers.

-County of Cumberland, parishes of Concord and Liberty Plains; area about one mile commencing on the centire of the railway line from Parramatta to Sydney at a south-eastern corner of the Municipality of Rookwood; and bounded thence by the part of the eastern boundary of that municipality and its continuation generally north-easterly to the south-western boundary of the Municipality of Concord; thence by that boundary and the south-western boundary of the annexation to the latter municipality generally south-easterly to the western boundary of Burwood Municipality; thence by that boundary southerly to the northern boundary of the Municipality of Strathfield; thence by that boundary and the northern boundary of the annexation of that municipality generally westerly, to the point of commencement.
+County of Cumberland, parishes of Concord and Liberty Plains; area about one mile commencing on the centre of the railway line from Parramatta to Sydney at a south-eastern corner of the Municipality of Rookwood; and bounded thence by the part of the eastern boundary of that municipality and its continuation generally north-easterly to the south-western boundary of the Municipality of Concord; thence by that boundary and the south-western boundary of the annexation to the latter municipality generally south-easterly to the western boundary of Burwood Municipality; thence by that boundary southerly to the northern boundary of the Municipality of Strathfield; thence by that boundary and the northern boundary of the annexation of that municipality generally westerly, to the point of commencement.

-The first meeting of Homebush Council was held in Mrs Wrights’ building Parramatta Road Homebush on Friday 31st August 1906 to elect the Mayor.
-The first Mayor was Alderman Harry Kite was the first Mayor of Homebush Council.
+The first meeting of Homebush Council was held in Mrs Wrights’ building, Parramatta Road Homebush on Friday 31st August 1906 to elect the Mayor.
+Alderman Harry Kite was the first Mayor of Homebush Council.

 The first full meeting of Homebush Council was held on Monday September 10 1906.
-The first council included the Mayor Alderman H N Kite and Aldermen Dalton, Knight, Hughes, Slattery and Wilkins.
+The first council included the Mayor Ald.
+Kite and Aldermen Dalton, Knight, Hughes, Slattery and Wilkins.

 Parts of Homebush Municipality are built on the large Underwood Estate.
 By the time subdivision of streets commenced, markers were already established such as Parramatta Road and the Railway Line, which determined how land was subdivided.
 The Homebush Bay wetlands and Powell’s Creek also provided a constraint as substantial amounts of land were unusable for building, though much of the wetlands was filled and reclaimed as tips, later parks.